 NDB storage engine used by

-MySQL Cluster is a relational database engine storing records
+NDB Cluster is a relational database engine storing records in

-in tables as with other relational database systems.
-Table
+tables as with other relational database systems.
+Table rows

-rows represent records as tuples of relational data.
-When a
+represent records as tuples of relational data.
+When a new

-new table is created, its attribute schema is specified for
+table is created, its attribute schema is specified for the

 structure.
 Again, this is typical of relational databases, and

 NDB is no different in this regard.

 Primary Keys.
 Each record has from 1 up to 32 attributes which belong to the primary key of the table.

 Transactions.
 Transactions are committed first to main memory, and then to disk, after a global checkpoint (GCP) is issued.
 Since all data are (in most NDB Cluster configurations) synchronously replicated and stored on multiple data nodes, the system can handle processor failures without loss of data.
 However, in the case of a system-wide failure, all transactions (committed or not) occurring since the most recent GCP are lost.